nterreri/thesis/report/appendix.md

-Finally, the RiveScript Python macro code within *brain/python.rive* is not considered in the count above and not directly covered by any unit tests and is in fact impossible to test in isolation.
+Finally, the RiveScript Python macro code within *brain/python.rive* is not considered in the count above and not directly covered by any unit tests and is in fact impossible to test in isolation (Appendix E.9).
 This is because the RiveScript object instance "rs" accessible within these macros cannot be called from inside separate and isolated methods (as it was the author's original intention) and will raise an error if it is passed as a variable